 Priority trail projects were evaluated by staff from East Boulder County communities and Boulder County with input from the public in 2002-2003.
 This resulted in recommendations for 5 first priority and 5 second priority trail projects to the Board of County Commissioners, who adopted the priorities on April 15, 2003.
 The Boulder to Erie Regional Trail was recommended as a first priority project.

 Priority Criteria:

-- and alternative modes benefit - Feasibility: estimated costs, funding availability, environmental impacts, constructibility - Equability: serve multiple jurisdictions and multiple user types
+- Transportation Value: missing links, populations served, safety improvements, connecting resources, and alternative modes benefit - Feasibility: estimated costs, funding availability, environmental impacts, constructibility - Equability: serve multiple jurisdictions and multiple user types